ItsOPT: An inexact two-level smoothing framework for nonconvex optimization via high-order Moreau envelope

-In Step~\ref{alg:itsopt:env} of Algorithm~\ref{alg:itsopt}, any proximal envelope can be applied, such as the Moreau envelope \cite{Moreau65}, high-order Moreau envelope (see \eqref{eq:Hiorder-Moreau env}), forward-backward envelope \cite{patrinos2013proximal,Stella17,Themelis18}, Bregman Moreau envelope \cite{Ahookhosh21}, Bregman forward-backward envelope \cite{Ahookhosh21}, Douglas-Rachford envelope \cite{themelis2020douglas}, Davis-Yin envelope \cite{liu2019envelope} and their variants.
-Furthermore, there are various approaches to define inexactness in this framework; see, e.g., \cite{nesterov2021inexact, Ahookhosh24,rockafellar1976monotone, Salzo12} and the references therein.
-In addition, we emphasize that the direction $d^k$ in Step~\ref{alg:itsopt:dir} of Algorithm~\ref{alg:itsopt} depends on the oracle chosen in Step~\ref{alg:itsopt:orac}, which may lead to either a first- or generalized second-order method at the upper level of the algorithm.
-In this paper, we are interested in high-order Moreau envelope \eqref{eq:Hiorder-Moreau env} as a smoothing technique that we combine with a generic proximal-point method to present the first natural algorithm in the ItsOPT framework, which we will describe in detail in the coming subsections.
+Moreover, the direction $d^k$ in Step~\ref{alg:itsopt:dir} of Algorithm~\ref{alg:itsopt} depends on the oracle chosen in Step~\ref{alg:itsopt:orac}, which may lead to either a zeroth-, first- or generalized second-order method at the upper level of the algorithm.
+In this paper, we focus on the high-order Moreau envelope as a smoothing technique, combined with a generic proximal-point method, to present the first zeroth-order natural algorithm within the ItsOPT framework.
+This algorithm will be described in detail in Section~\ref{sec:boosted}.
+For a first-order approach, see \cite{Kabganitechadaptive}.

+In the remainder of this section, we introduce the high-order proximal operator and the high-order Moreau envelope, alongside their key properties that are vital for developing the proposed methods.
+We also present a framework for constructing an inexact oracle for the high-order Moreau envelope.